Indonesian 500-rupiah coin

 The Indonesian five hundred rupiah coin (Rp500) is a denomination of the Indonesian rupiah.
-It was introduced in 1991 and has since been revised three times in 1997, 2003, and 2016.
+It was introduced in 1991 and has since been revised three times, in 1997, 2003, and 2016.
 It currently has the second-highest value of all circulating rupiah coins after the Rp1,000 coin.
 As of December 2023, only aluminium 500 rupiah coins, dated 2003 and 2016, are legal tender.

 First issue (1991-1992)

-The Rp500 coin was first introduced in 1991 as an aluminum-bronze coin.
+The Rp500 coin was first introduced in 1991 as an aluminium-bronze coin.
 It weighed 5.3 g, had a 24 mm diameter, was 1.75 mm thick, and had a reeded edge.
 It had two parts: a reeded outer part that curves around the coin eight times, and an inner part that contains its obverse and reverse images.
-The obverse featured the national emblem Garuda Pancasila, the lettering "BANK INDONESIA," and the mint year, while the reverse depicted an image of the jasmine flower (Jasminum), the lettering "Bunga Melati" and the denomination ("Rp500").
-71 million of these coins were minted in 1991, while 100 million of them were minted in 1992; not much is known about the mintage figures for coins issued between 1993 and 1996.
+The obverse featured the national emblem Garuda Pancasila, the lettering "BANK INDONESIA," and the mint year, while the reverse depicted an image of the jasmine flower (Jasminum), the lettering "Bunga Melati" ("jasmine flower") and the denomination ("Rp500").
+71 million of these coins were minted in 1991, and 100 million in 1992.
+Not much is known about the mintage figures for coins issued between 1993 and 1996.

 Second issue (1997-2003)

 Still minted in aluminum-bronze, the coin was revised for the first time in 1997.
-While its obverse stayed the same as the previous series, its reverse now depicts the denomination similar to the 1970s style of a large number and text (in this case a large "500" and the lettering "RUPIAH" below it).
-The jasmine image was reduced in size and moved to the upper part, while the lettering "BUNGA MELATI" ("JASMINE FLOWER") was capitalized and placed below the "RUPIAH" lettering.
+While its obverse stayed the same as the previous series, its reverse now depicted the denomination similar to the 1970s style of a large number and text (in this case a large "500" and the lettering "RUPIAH" below it).
+The jasmine image was reduced in size and moved to the upper part, while the lettering "BUNGA MELATI" was capitalized and placed below the "RUPIAH" lettering.
 Coins of this design were minted until 2003 and weighed 5.34 g, had a diameter of 24 mm, were 1.83 mm thick, and had a smooth edge.